polymonster/pmfx-shader/readme.md

 ## Usage

-Use HLSL syntax everwhere for shaders, with some small differences:
+Use mostly HLSL syntax for shaders, with some small differences:

 #### Always use structs for inputs and outputs.